Robert Willoughby, 1st Baron Willoughby de Broke: Career

 He was High Sheriff of Cornwall in 1479 and High Sheriff of Devon in 1480.
 He was Lord of the Manor of Callington and steward of the Duchy of Cornwall.

 The barony of Willoughby de Broke, named after the manor of Brook, Westbury, Wiltshire, was created when Robert Willoughby was summoned to Parliament by writ in 1492.
 On his death on 23 August 1502, the title passed to his eldest son Robert Willoughby, 2nd Baron Willoughby de Broke.
 He died at the manor house of Callington, for he directed in his will that he should be buried in the church of the parish he died in.

 Marriage and children

 He married in 1472 Blanche Champernowne, daughter and heiress of John Champernowne of Bere Ferrers, Devon, by Elizabeth Bigbury.
-John was the son of Alexander Champernowne of Modbury and Joan Ferrers, da. of Martyn Ferrers of Bere Ferrers.
+John was the son of Alexander Champernowne of Modbury and Joan Ferrers, daughter of Martyn Ferrers of Bere Ferrers.
 He thus acquired the manors of Callington, Cornwall and Bere Ferrers, amongst others.

 He had four children with Blanche: